Lolfosjo/NetherX/README.md

 ##  Todo

-- All Nether Mobs
+- Add structures (maybe)
-- Structures (maybe)
+- Implement more API features
 - Functional Netherportal

 ## How to use